Lightning Map — Alaska

 Stay Indoors During Storms

-With 3 thunderstorm days annually in Alaska, having a plan for when storms strike is essential.
+With 3 thunderstorm days annually in Alaska, it's still worth being prepared when storms do occur.
 Avoid windows and stay away from plumbing.

 Monitor Lightning Activity

 Use Lightning Tracker to get real-time alerts when storms approach your area in Alaska.
-Early warning can save lives.
+Early awareness helps you make safer decisions.

 Outdoor Safety